oracle-livelabs/em-omc/operations-insights/awr-hub/awr-hub.md

 In this lab, you will go through the process to navigate through **AWR Hub**.

-The Operations Insights AWR Hub lets you consolidate and store detailed performance data from the Automatic Workload Repository (AWR) of your important Oracle Databases.
+The Ops Insights AWR Hub lets you consolidate and store detailed performance data from the Automatic Workload Repository (AWR) of your important Oracle Databases.
 This consolidated AWR Hub allows you to view and analyze historical performance data beyond the AWR retention period of the source database.

 An AWR report contains performance statistics on database activity between two points in time – two snapshots.
 This can be used for problem detection and self-tuning purposes.
 For example, you can compare database statistics captured during a period of poor performance and compare it with normal baseline performance to identify and diagnose problems.
 Because AWR Hub stores AWR snapshots for multiple databases, you can easily compare performance statistics across your database fleet.